siddh34/MCQs/DSML.md

 *Explanation : Correlation coefficient is not affected by change of origin it is only affected by change of scale*

+>Q21.Data compression involves

+    1.Compression only
+    2.Reconstruction only
+    3.Both compression and reconstruction
+    4.None of the above

+**Answer** : option 3

+*Explanation : Normally it's compression but for Audio and video file we also use reconstruction*

+>Q22. _______ compression is the method which eliminates the data which is not noticeable and ------- compression does not eliminate the data which is not

+    1.Lossless, lossy
+    2.Lossy, lossless
+    3.None of these

+**Answer :** option 2

+*Explanation : lossless is where there are no losses so it is not noticed and lossy is where loss takes place*

+> Q23.Why data compressed?

+    A)To optimise the data
+    B)To reduce secondary storage space
+    C)To reduce packet congestion on networks
+    D)Both (B) and (C)

+**Answer :**  option D

+*Explanation : To reduce size and as size is reduced there is no packet congestion on networks*

+> Q24.Data transformation includes which of the following?

+    A. A process to change data from a detailed level to a summary level
+    B. A process to change data from a summary level to a detailed level
+    C. Joining data from one source into various sources of data
+    D. Separating data from one source into various sources of data

+**Answer: Option A**

+*Explaination: Data transformation is the process of changing the format, structure, or values of data.
+For data analytics projects, data may be transformed at two stages of the data pipeline.
+Organizations that use on-premises data warehouses generally use an ETL*

+> Q25.
+A correct way to preprocess the data When performing regression or classification is

+    A)Normalize the data → PCA → training
+    B)Normalize the data → PCA → normalize PCA output → training
+    C)PCA → normalize PCA output → training
+    D)None of the above

+**Answer: Option A**

+*Explaination: we generally go Normalize the data then PCA and then training*

+> Q26.
+What is noise or error in data in data mining?

+    A)Large amount of very useful information
+    B)Large amount of meaningless information
+    C)Low amount of very useful information
+    D)Low amount of meaningless information

+**Ans.
+2. Large amount of meaningless information**

+*Explaination: Noise means large amount ofg useless data*

+>Q27.
+Impact of having noise in data / noisy data?

+    A)Increases amount of storage space required
+    B)Decreases amount of storage space required
+    C)No impact on amount of storage space required D)None of the above

+**Ans.
+1. Increases amount of storage space required**

+*Explaination: Obivo as useless data increases so do the space needed to save it has to increased*

+> Q28.
+ETL stands for ____________

+    A)Effect,transform,load
+    B)Explain,transfer ,load
+    C)Extract ,transfer,load
+    D)Extract ,transorm,load

+**Answer - D**

+*Explanation : ETL stands for Extract, transform and load.*

+>Q29.
+To remove noise and inconsistent data ____ is needed.

+    (a)	Data Cleaning
+    (b)	Data Transformation
+    (c)	Data Reduction
+    (d)	Data Integration

+**Answer: Option (a)**

+*Explanation: We have to clean the data to remove noise it's a part of data cleaning*

+>Q30.
+The values of a _____ attribute are symbols or names of things.

+    (a)	Ordinal

+    (b)	Nominal

+    (c)	Ratio

+    (d)	Interval

+**Answer: Option (b)**

+*Explaination: related to names: The values of a Nominal attribute are names of things, some kind of symbols.
+Values of Nominal attributes represents some category or state and that’s why nominal attribute also referred as categorical attributes*

+>Q31.
+"Data about data” is referred to as _____

+    (a)	Information

+    (b)	Database

+    (c)	Metadata

+    (d)	File

+**Answer: Option (c)**

+*Explaination: data of data is metadata*

+> Q32.
+In _____, the attribute data are scaled so as to fall within a smaller range, such as -1.0 to 1.0, or 0.0 to 1.0.

+    (a)	Aggregation

+    (b)	Binning

+    (c)	Clustering

+    (d)	Normalization

+**Answer: Option (d)**

+*Explaination: Normalization reduces the range of data*

+> Q33.
+Normalization by ______ normalizes by moving the decimal point of values of attributes.

+    (a)	Z-Score

+    (b)	Z-Index

+    (c)	Decimal Scaling

+    (d)	Min-Max Normalization

+Answer: Option (c)

+*Explanation: In decimal scaling we divide by 10^j*

+> Q34.	_______ is a top-down splitting technique based on a specified number of bins.

+(a)	Normalization

+(b)	Binning

+(c)	Clustering

+(d)	Classification

+**Answer: Option (b)**

+*Explaination: bins means binning*

 ## Unit 3 Unsupervised Modelling

 > Q1.
 For two runs of k-Mean clustering is it expected to get same clustering results?